AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 The most important asset you will ever own is freedom.

 # 16. Your worth is not tied to your achievements
-You’ll always be worth more.
+You’ll always be worth more than what you achieve.
 Failing an exam might feel like a big issue today, but you will forget about it in a week, if not a month.
-There is an immense pressure for the youth to perform in academia, but life is about learning and not overfitting for grades.
+There is an immense pressure for the youth to perform in academia, but life is about learning, failing and not overfitting for grades.

 # 17. Manage your infrastructure
 This leans on some of the money concepts we’ve talked about.
 Owning your infrastructure whilst you're young means being in control if your education and free time.
 You’ll have to attend school and study, but try to manage your own time outside of that.
 Your body, mind, money and brain all need to be managed well.
 When you’re older, this usually means managing your money and debt.